csurbhi/csurbhi.github.io/myblog/_posts/2023-12-14-fio-benchmark-random-writes.markdown

 	}

 ***Note that iodepth is not the same as the queue depth of a storage device.*** It is possible to ensure that the backend storage device receives maximum requests it can hold in it’s hardware queue.

-This can be done for example by making sure that the kernel’s io scheduler always has enough I/Os to send to the backend device.
-To do so, we can specify iodepth to be a number much larger that the actual queue depth of the backend storage device.
-We can next specify the iodepth_batch to match that of the known “queue depth” on the storage device hardware.
-This way, FIO can generate a larger number of I/Os , they can be in-flight (or incomplete).
-This ensures that fio will always send to the kernel (thus the ioscheduler) a constant stream of I/Os.
-In this way, the backend device will always have maximum number of I/Os queued in the hardware queues.
+One method to achieve this is to ensure that the kernel's I/O scheduler consistently possesses a sufficient number of I/Os to dispatch to the backend device.
+This can be accomplished by setting the 'iodepth' to a value significantly larger than the actual queue depth of the backend storage device.
+Following this, specifying 'iodepth_batch' to align with the recognized 'queue depth' on the storage device's hardware is crucial.
+This strategy ensures a continuous stream of I/Os directed to the kernel (and subsequently the I/O scheduler), guaranteeing that the backend device consistently maintains the maximum number of queued I/Os in its hardware queues."

-However, FIO cannot ensure  that the storage device's queue will always hold the specified "iodepth" I/Os.
+Nevertheless, FIO cannot guarantee that the storage device's queue will consistently maintain the specified 'iodepth' I/Os.
+The coordinated use of 'iodepth' and 'iodepth_batch,' however, ensures that the maximum number of I/O operations (though not the minimum) submitted to the device during a specific instance of FIO will always be equal to or less than the defined 'iodepth.

-The combination of "iodepth" and "iodepth_batch" can ensure that the maximum i/o’s (but not the minimum) submitted to the device through this particular instance of FIO will always be less than or equal to the “iodepth”.
-For example: Say iodepth is 4.
-FIO issues at max 4 ios and waits for 1 to complete.
-The instance 1 i/o completes FIO starts generating and queueing i/o again.
-Generating, queueing and process scheduling (FIO can get scheduled out and in) introduces a delay during which the storage backend can complete all the queued I/O. At this point the number of requests in the I/O queue can become 0.
+To illustrate, consider a scenario where 'iodepth' is set to 4.
+FIO issues a maximum of 4 I/Os and awaits the completion of at least one before initiating the generation and queuing of additional I/Os.
+As FIO resumes generating, queuing, and undergoing process scheduling (taking into account potential scheduling in and out of FIO), delays are introduced.
+During these intervals, the storage backend may successfully complete all the queued I/O. Consequently, the number of requests in the I/O queue can drop to zero at this point."

 **FIO Reads and Writes:**

-In order to examine the performance of the backend device, the “direct” flag should always be 1 (and/or the “buffered” flag should be 0).
-Not doing so, may provide the performance of reads/writes to the page cache.
-Unless you want to demonstrate the efficiency of your cache, FIO should use “direct=1” to showcase the true device performance.
+To accurately assess the performance of the backend device, it is imperative to set the 'direct' flag to 1, and optionally ensure the 'buffered' flag is set to 0.
+Failure to do so may result in the evaluation of reads/writes to the page cache, potentially providing a skewed representation of performance.
+Unless the objective is specifically to demonstrate the efficiency of the cache, it is recommended that FIO employs 'direct=1' to present an accurate depiction of the true device performance."

 -------------------------------